Imperial Business School: Rankings and reputation

-Imperial Business School is one of the four faculties of Imperial College London, a world-leading university for science, technology, engineering, medicine and business (STEMB).
-The school's reputation is closely related to that of its parent university.
-In 2026, Imperial College London was ranked 2nd globally and 1st in Europe in the QS World University Rankings and 8th globally and 3rd in Europe in the Times Higher Education World University Rankings.
+The school's reputation is closely linked to that of Imperial College London.
+In 2026, Imperial ranked 2nd in the world and 1st in Europe in the QS World University Rankings, and 8th in the world and 3rd in Europe in the Times Higher Education World University Rankings.

-In the most recent Research Excellence Framework (REF), a national higher education funding bodies assessment, the business school was ranked 2nd in the UK for business and management studies.
+In the 2021 Research Excellence Framework (REF), the UK's national assessment of university research, the school ranked joint 2nd for the proportion of world-leading research in business and management studies.

-In 2026, the school's MBA programme was ranked 8th in Europe by the QS MBA Rankings and 10th in Europe by the Financial Times MBA Rankings.
-The school's MBA programme was ranked 3rd globally and 1st in Europe for Entrepreneurship in the latest QS MBA by Career Specailisation Rankings.
+In the 2026 QS Business Master's Rankings, its MSc in Marketing placed 7th in the world, Business Analytics 8th, Management 9th and Finance 14th.

-The 2026 QS Business Master's Rankings ranked its MSc in Marketing 7th globally, MSc in Business Analytics 8th globally, MSc in Management 9th globally and MSc in Finance 14th globally.
+In 2026, its MBA was ranked 8th in Europe by QS and 12th in Europe by the Financial Times.
+QS also ranks the MBA 1st in Europe and 3rd in the world for entrepreneurship.

-In 2026, Imperial was ranked 1st in the UK for career prospects by The Times and The Sunday Times Good University Guide, the Guardian University Guide and the Complete University Guide.
+In 2026, Imperial also ranked 1st in the UK for career prospects in The Times and The Sunday Times Good University Guide, the Guardian University Guide and the Complete University Guide.